s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 - SG90 standard servo motor (0–180° sweep)
 - Cardboard disc with one magnet stuck to the edge, mounted on the servo
 - Hi-fi power + GND wire roll (for safer, sturdier servo wiring)
+- Jumper and Dupont wires (see Build Plan for details)
 - Additional USB-A cables (for splicing and backup)
 - Crimp insulation tubes, electrical tape, and zip ties for secure connections
 - Multimeter for verification and troubleshooting